LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 {: .output}

-This provides a view of the first ten lines, whereas `tail 829-0.txt` provides a perspective on the last ten lines.
+This provides a view of the first ten lines, whereas `tail 829-0.txt` provides a perspective on the last ten lines:
-This is a good way to quickly determine the contents of the file.

 ~~~
 $ tail 829-0.txt